-Twelve credit hours of specific graduate courses are required and must be taken from an accredited college or university with 180 practicum hours and a Practicum Portfolio.
-Each course must be a minimum of three credit hours and passed with a grade B" or better.
+Twelve credit hours of specific graduate coursework are required and must be taken from an accredited college or university with 180 practicum hours and Practicum Portfolio.
+Each course must be a minimum of three credit hours and passed with a grader B" or better.